 Most patients receiving surgery or diagnostic tests go home the same day.
 We ask clients to bring their pets in between 8-9am for admission (starved from 8pm the night before) and aim to have pets ready for collection late afternoon the same day.

-Rabbits and other small furry pets can be fed up to the time of their admission and are routinely kept in the 1st night after the operation.
+Small furry pets can be fed up to the time of their admission and are routinely kept in the 1st night after the operation.

 If it necessary for your pet to stay in with us we will keep you thoroughly informed as to his or her progress and of our thoughts and proposed treatment plan.

 Inpatients are given clinical assessments at least each morning and each afternoon.
-The nursing team will spend time with your pets, showing them affection, petting them and providing TLC: hand feeding rabbits, cats and dogs as necessary.
+The nursing team will spend time with your pets, showing them affection, petting them and providing TLC: hand feeding cats and dogs as necessary.
 One of our nursing staff has responsibility for monitoring the inpatients to note any changes in their clinical signs, or comfort.

 In order for their stay to be as comfortable as possible, the kennels are air conditioned and dogs and cats are kept in separate wards.